-Join Kelly McCathran for an in-depth discussion in this video The Timeline: Part three, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video The Timeline: Part three, part of Learning Flash Animation.

 Now, it's time for our final tour and overview of the Timeline. …Just to break everything down in summary, we have the Timeline panel. …To the left, you see all of your layers, and you'll notice in the layers, the ones …that have animation have a slightly animated icon. …If I want to hide a layer, I can click the bullet in the I column or the layer …visibility column.
 And if I want to hide layers as I go, …let's scroll to the right where more action is happening.…

 I've clicked my Play Head, the red Play Head bar, to a certain spot. …So, I can see that I've added a star here, which is covering up Nectar of the …Geeks a bit.
 But if I want to hide multiple layers at …once, I can click and hold on the first bullet. …And as I drag up, it hides those layers.
 Clicking and dragging back down turns …them back on.
 You'll notice that the background layer …is locked.
 The pencil with the line through, …indicates that.
 And also, the lock symbol. …You can lock any layer, simply by clicking on it's bullet.…

 - Understanding the Timeline